somesh101/JupyterTemplates/README.md

 # Notebook Template Creator - VS Code Extension

-## Description
+## About

-Allows users to create and manage templates from existing jupyter notebooks.
-This extension aims to streamline the process of reusing notebook structures, saving time and effort.
-Users can save as many templates as they want with the custom name they provide.
+With love from developer for developers.
+Now quickly create a strcuture for your jupyter Notebooks and reuse them.
+I haven't put any limits on how many templates you can save.
+Also there isn't a break when you delete the templates.
+SO be careful and if you are not then get it back from recycle bin.

-## Features
+## Usage
+**Steps**: From command pallete(ctrl+shift+p) choose
 - **Create Jupyter Template**: Save the structure and content of existing notebooks as templates.
-- **Load Templates**: Quickly load saved templates using commands:
+- **Load Templates**: Quickly load saved templates into the current workspace.

-## Usage

-### Save a Template

-1. Open a notebook you want to save as a template.
-2. Execute the command `Create Jupyter Template` from the command palette.
-3. The notebook will be saved as one of the available templates in the extension's folder.

-### Load a Template

-1. Open the command palette.
-2. Execute one of the following commands:
-   - `Load Jupyter Template`
-   - `Pick the template from list`
-3. The selected template will be loaded into the current workspace.

-## Upcoming Features
-    - Option to insert template into open notebook below the selected cell.
+- **Insert Template**: Insert a template into the open notebook below the selected cell.

-- **Got Any good Idea Let me Know**:
+- **Delete Template**: Remove a saved template from the extension's folder.

+## Known Issues
+ - On load markdown cells are not formatted properly.
+    - Solution - On save formating get's corrected.
+ - Cells other then markdown and code are not supported.
+    - This is due to the vscode config supports only these two in thier defination.

-## Development
+## Contact

-### Getting Started

-To start developing and contributing to this project:

-1. Fork this repository.
-2. Clone your forked repository to your local machine.
-3. Open the project in VS Code.
-4. Install the necessary dependencies by running `npm install`.
+For any issues or suggestions, please open an issue on GitHub.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any issues or suggestions, please open an issue on GitHub.

 ---